corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-contracts.md

 section_menu: corda-5-dev-preview
 ---

+Contracts are used to verify a proposed transaction, and include constraints on how states can evolve.

 ## Transaction verification

 A transaction is only valid if:
 * It is digitally signed by all required signers.
 * Each transaction state specifies a *contract* type.
-* A **contract** takes a transaction as input and validates it based on the contract’s rules.
+* A contract takes a transaction as input and validates it based on the contract’s rules.
 * The contract of *every input state* and *every output state* considers it to be valid.

 The contract code has the ability to: